 The professional Bachelor of Architecture (B. Arch.) curriculum at Virginia Tech requires five years of study and is fully-accredited as a first professional architecture degree program for the current maximum six-year term of accreditation by the National Architectural Accrediting Board.
-All students in the School of Architecture + Design – Architecture, Industrial Design, Interior Design, and Landscape Architecture – begin their studies in a common first-year foundation program, after which architecture students pursue professional studies in the 2-3 and 4-5 programs.
+All undergraduate students in the School of Architecture + Design – in Architecture, Industrial Design, Interior Design, and Landscape Architecture – begin their studies in a common first-year foundation program, after which Architecture students pursue professional studies in the 2nd through 5th years of the B.Arch. program.

 - Foundation Program

 - Degree Requirements

 The focus in the first year of the Foundation Program is involved with basic elements of design, addressed visually, conceptually, and haptically.
 Studies are undertaken in two and three dimensions using various materials and tools.
 Inquiries are focused on the process of design, discovering, through experiment, methods of working that develop aesthetic judgment and means of self-evaluation.
 All architecture, industrial design, interior design, and landscape architecture majors study together for the first year.